 Alternative Perspectives on Snake Dreams: Psychics or Mediums

-- Others may view snake dreams as a foretelling, warning the dreamer of a potential danger or a deceitful person they will soon be encountering.
+- Others may view snake dreams as a foretelling, warning the dreamer of potential danger or deceit they will soon be encountering.

 Exploring the True Meaning of Dreams